sedenardi/sandersdenardi.com/src/pages/2014-11-21-nginx-reverse-proxy-node-js-fedora/index.md

 host: "sanders-laptop.local"
 ```

 You may have also seen an SELinux alert pop up.
 What's happening is that SELinux is blocking Nginx from accessing our new port 3001 because I haven't explicitly granted it permission to do so.
-Thankfully it's easy to designate 3001 as an HTTP port in SELinux's eyes (as described <a href="http://wiki.gentoo.org/wiki/SELinux/Tutorials/Managing_network_port_labels" target="_blank">here</a>):
+Thankfully it's easy to designate 3001 as an HTTP port in SELinux's eyes (as described [here](http://wiki.gentoo.org/wiki/SELinux/Tutorials/Managing_network_port_labels)):

 ```
 semanage port -a -t http_port_t -p tcp 3001